Fill out insurance authorization forms

 Attending Physician’s Statement (APS)

-A document completed by the treating doctor that provides medical details—such as diagnosis, treatment, and prognosis—to help an insurer verify and substantiate an insurance claim.
+A medical report completed by the treating doctor that provides clinical evidence of a diagnosis to substantiate an insurance claim.

-A type of supplemental insurance policy that pays a lump-sum benefit upon diagnosis of a covered serious condition, such as cancer, heart attack, or stroke, to help offset out-of-pocket costs.
+A specific type of insurance that pays out a lump sum upon the diagnosis of a serious condition, such as cancer, stroke, or heart attack.